pwilthew/Systems-Security/Heap-Spray-DEP/README.md

 </html>
 ```

-This means that as soon as the victim clicks on the page (jnlp1.html), the heap should be sprayed because of `<body onload="heap_spray">`
+This means that as soon as the victim clicks on the page (jnlp1.html), the heap should be sprayed because of `<body onload="heap_spray">`.

+So when **Click Me** is clicked, **trigger()** will begin the execution of the exploit.

-7. To accept this reverse TCP connection in Windows, the following netcat command is needed:
+7. And to accept this reverse TCP connection in Windows (and confirm that the exploit was successful), the following netcat command is needed:

 `nc -l -p 6666`